blizzy78/bookmarks/README.md

 There are no other requirements to run it, the executable is self-contained.

 A web server will be started at :8080.
-Bookmarks data will be saved to folder `./bookmarks.bleve/`
+Bookmarks will be stored in Algolia.

 Configuration File